open5gs/open5gs/docs/_docs/guide/01-quickstart.md

 ### Replace x.x.x.x/y with the VNFs IP/subnet
 $ sudo iptables -I FORWARD -s 10.45.0.0/16 -d x.x.x.x/y -j DROP
 ```

-**Note:** The above assumes you do not have any existing rules in the filter and nat tables.
-If a program such as docker has already set up rules, you may need to add the Open5GS related rules differently.
-{: .notice--danger}

 ## 5. Turn on your eNB/gNB and UE
 ---